zenml-io/zenml/docs/book/misc/debugging.md

 When applicable, also attach logs of the orchestrator.
 For example, if you're using the Kubeflow orchestrator, include the logs of the pod that was running the step that failed.

-Usually, the default log you see in your terminal is sufficient, in the event the default log output does not then it's useful to provide additional logs.
+Usually, the default log you see in your terminal is sufficient, in the event it's not, then it's useful to provide additional logs.
 Additional logs are not shown by default, you'll have to toggle an environment variable for it.
 Read the next section to find out how.